Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Baking Soda Solution

 A commonly suggested remedy involves dissolving baking soda (sodium bicarbonate) in water to create a mild alkaline wash.
-This solution can help neutralize acidic components of some tear gases but should be used cautiously.
+However, this should be treated cautiously.
+Tear gas exposure is not best handled by experimenting with homemade chemical mixtures, especially near the eyes, nose, mouth, or broken skin.

 Antacid Suspensions